coleifer/kt/docs/api.rst

         :param bool lock_all: lock all records during script execution
         :param bool encode_value: serialize the value before sending to the script
         :param bool decode_result: deserialize the script return value
+        :param bool as_list: deserialize newline-separated value into a list
+        :param bool as_dict: deserialize list of tab-separated key/value pairs into dict
+        :param bool as_int: return value as integer
         :return: byte-string or obj returned by function (depending on decode_result)

         Execute a lua function.
 Tokyo Tyrant lua extensions accept two